gengzhi-ihep/multi-lattice-indexing/README.md

   -f INPF, --inpf=INPF    A list of all input unmerged XDS_ASCII.HKL files to remove overlaps.
 Compulsory.
   -t CUT, --cut=CUT       Criterion of overlapping between two reflections in unit of pixels.
 Optional, default is 3.0.
   -m RES, --res=RES       Path to saving result.
 Optional, default is './results'.
+  -n NPAT, --npat=NPAT  Number of collected diffraction patterns -r NREF, --nref=NREF  Maximum number of reflections for each pattern
 ```

 * `show clusters`: Show hierarchy clustering results of match-rate after the first round of whole space search,for example: